 In 2019, a debt collection agency agreed to pay $267,000 to settle allegations of FDCPA violations, including harassment and unauthorized fees.

-Call Recording and Monitoring Consent compliance regulations include:
+Call recording compliance regulations include:

 - One-party consent states require only one participant's permission